What Is Calcite Vs. Dolomite?

 Marble quarry

-Superb white marble has been quarried in Carrara, Italy, since ancient Greek (510-323 BCE) and ancient Roman (753 BCE–476 AD) times.
+Superb white marble has been quarried in Carrara, Italy, since ancient Greek (510-323 B.C.) and ancient Roman (753 BCE–476 A.D.) times.

 (Wikipedia)

 This business of isomorphic substitution of atoms (one element substituting for another element in the structure of a rock or mineral) is common.
 In the case of limestone and dolostone, the magnesium atoms substitute for calcium.
 Keep in mind that limestone forms on the ocean floor and can be virtually pure calcium carbonate.
-But it is not uncommon for later solutions that are rich in magnesium to infuse into the limestone and alter its composition to dolostone.
+However, it is not uncommon for later solutions that are rich in magnesium to infuse into the limestone and alter its composition to dolostone.

 High in the Rockies, at Marble, Colorado, is the Yule Marble quarry, which supplied the marble blocks used in the Lincoln Memorial and the Tomb of the Unknowns in Washington, D.C.